armory/documentation/_spinnaker/policy_engine.md

 }
 ```

+Using the above policy, Policy Engine tests for a few things when a pipeline runs:
-The above policy is testing for a few things.
-First, we're looking for any manifest where the `kind` is `Service` and `type` is `LoadBalancer`.
-Any manifest that doesn't meet these criteria will not be evaluated by subsequent rules.
-Once we've narrowed the Services, we'll check all of their ports to ensure that port `22` isn't open.
-If we find one, the `deny` rule will true, the deployment will be halted and the `msg` will be presented to you in the UI.
+* Any manifest where the `kind` is `Service` and `type` is `LoadBalancer`.
+Manifests that don't meet these criteria will not be evaluated by subsequent rules.
+Once we've narrowed the Services, we'll c
+* Check all of the ports to ensure that port `22` isn't open.
+If the Policy Engine finds port `22`, the `deny` rule evaluates to true.
+This results in the deployment failing and the `msg` is shown to the user.

 You'll notice a few things about this policy:

-1. The package name is explicit which means that this policy only applies to the `deployManifest` task.
+* The package name is explicit, which means that this policy only applies to the `deployManifest` task.
 You can write policies for other tasks by replacing `deployManifest` with your task name.
-In general, the task name maps to a stage name.
+Generally, the task name maps to a stage name.

-2. The policy is testing a set of manifests which `deployManifest` will deploy to Kubernets.
-This is part of the tasks configuration which is passed into the policy in it's entirety under `input.deploy`.
+* The policy tests a set of manifests which `deployManifest` will deploy to Kubernetes.
+This is part of the tasks configuration, which is passed into the policy in it's entirety under `input.deploy`.

-3. We aren't limiting our policy to any particular Kubernetes account.
+* The policy isn't limited to any particular Kubernetes account.
 If you'd like to only apply policies to, say, your Production account, use `input.deploy.account` to narrow down policies to specific accounts.
 This is useful when you want more or less restrictive policies across your infrastructure.

-Once you've written your policy, you can push it into OPA via a ConfigMap or the API.
+Once you've written your policy, you can push it to your OPA server via a ConfigMap or the API.
+Once it's pushed, the Policy Engine can begin enforcing the policy.

 ### Validating a deployment